decorative image for blog on php 8

 The JIT compiler in PHP 8 is certainly the most talked about feature.
 While it is interesting, and does warrant a lot of the spotlight, the actual impact that the JIT compiler will have on PHP as a language is to be determined.

-New Webinar: Exploring JIT in PHP 8
+On-Demand Webinar: Exploring JIT in PHP 8

 Resource “Classes”